opentok/OpenTok-Ruby-SDK/README.md

 The `:output_mode => :composed` setting (the default) causes all streams in the archive to be recorded to a single (composed) file.

-For composed archives you can set the resolution of the archive, either "640x480" (SD landscape, the default), "1280x720" (HD landscape), "1920x1080" (FHD landscape), "480x640" (SD portrait), "720x1280" (HD portrait), or "1080x1920" (FHD portrait)..
+For composed archives you can set the resolution of the archive, either "640x480" (SD landscape, the default), "1280x720" (HD landscape), "1920x1080" (FHD landscape), "480x640" (SD portrait), "720x1280" (HD portrait), or "1080x1920" (FHD portrait).
 The `resolution` parameter is optional and could be included in the options hash (second argument) of the `opentok.archives.create()` method.

 ```ruby